Last updated on October 11, 2022 by Wandering our World

 The Spirit of the Woods trails is an incredible family-friendly walking route that begins near Canzo.
 It’s a perfect Lake Como walking trail for young children.

-The woodland trail starts at the Prim’Alpe Visitor’s Centre, and you are guaranteed to encounter elves, gnomes, the drunken donkey, and discover a labyrinth!
+The woodland trail starts at the Prim’Alpe Visitor’s Centre, and you are guaranteed to encounter elves, gnomes and discover a labyrinth!

 Bikes can be found for hire all over Lake Como in villages and towns.
 Take advantage of this and enjoy scenic rides through pastures or try something a bit more extreme!